-10.2 Contractor shall maintain Employer's Liability Insurance, including coverage for marine operations if applicable, with a limit of not less than US$1,000,000 (or the equivalent in local currency) for any one occurrence or the statutory requirement, whichever is greater.
+10.2.
+Contractor shall maintain Employer's Liability Insurance with a limit of not less than US$1,000,000 (or the equivalent in local currency) for any one occurrence or the statutory requirement, whichever is greater.

 11. CONFIDENTIALITY AND DEVELOPMENTS

-11.3 Contractor shall, and shall ensure that the other members of Contractor Group shall, hold in strict confidence and not disclose to any third party any Specifications or data or other information that it receives from Company Group or becomes aware of belonging to members of Company Group, or relating to Company Group or the Purchase Order, except to the extent that a Specification or other information is or becomes public knowledge through no fault of Contractor Group.
+11.3.
+Contractor shall (and shall ensure that the other members of Contractor Group are to) hold in strict confidence and not disclose to any third party any Specifications or data or other information that it receives from Company Group or becomes aware of belonging to members of Company Group, or relating to Company Group or the Purchase Order, except to the extent that a Specification or other information is or becomes public knowledge through no fault of Contractor Group.

-11.4 Contractor shall not reproduce or use, and shall ensure that the other members of Contractor Group do not reproduce or use, the Specifications or data or other information that it receives from members of Company Group or becomes aware of belonging to members of Company Group, or relating to Company Group or the Purchase Order, for any purpose unrelated to the Purchase Order without the express written consent of Company, and will forthwith upon request at any time and without charge deliver to Company any and all such Specifications or data or information then in its possession.
+11.4.
+Contractor shall not reproduce or use (and shall ensure that the other members of Contractor Group do not reproduce or use) the Specifications or data or other information that it receives from members of Company Group or becomes aware of belonging to members of Company Group, or relating to Company Group or the Purchase Order, for any purpose unrelated to the Purchase Order without the express written consent of Company.
+Contractor promptly deliver to Company, upon request at any time and without charge, any and all such Specifications or data or information then in its possession.

-13.1 Company is entitled to cancel the entire Purchase Order, or any part of the Work thereunder, by giving written notice to Contractor, in which event the sole liability of Company will be to pay to Contractor the part of the Price for any Work properly performed in accordance with the Purchase Order
+12.1.
+Company is entitled to cancel the entire Purchase Order, or any part of the Work thereunder, by giving written notice to Contractor, in which event the sole liability of Company will be to pay to Contractor the part of the Price for any Work properly performed in accordance with the Purchase Order.

-13.3 In the event of termination in accordance with Clause 13.2, Company will not be liable to pay Contractor any further monies in respect of the Purchase Order and Contractor shall repay to Company any part of the Price paid for Work not performed and accepted at the date of termination.
+12.3.
+In the event of termination under Clause 12.2, Company will not be liable to pay Contractor any further monies in respect of the Purchase Order and Contractor shall repay to Company any part of the Price paid for Work not performed and accepted at the date of termination.
 Furthermore, Contractor shall be liable for and shall pay Company any costs, expenses, or damages incurred by Company as a result of termination, including the additional cost of Company providing the Work itself, or having the Work provided by others, if applicable.